23 Money Saving Challenges You Can Start Today

 Pretty simple!

-5. 52-Week Money Challenge
+5. 52-Week Savings Challenge

-Who this works for: People who are on a bit of a tight budget, but want a way to slowly put back money and see steady progress.
+Who this works for: People who are on a bit of a tight budget, but want a way to slowly put back money, and see steady progress.

 This is a challenge I’ve probably seen around the most!

-At the end of the 52 weeks (or 1 whole year), you will have saved $1,378, but here’s how you’ll do it.
+At the end of the 52 weeks (1 year), you’ll have saved $1,378.
+But here’s how you do it.

-Each week, you’ll save back a certain amount of money for whatever number week you’re on.
+Each week, you’ll save back a certain amount of money, for whatever number week you’re on.

 So for example: